Refactoring Legacy Code

 Once you’ve cleared away obvious clutter, focus on reducing cyclomatic complexity — the number of paths through your code.
 Deeply nested loops and conditionals often signal that your code is too complex.

 The key technique here is Extract Method.
-Identify related blocks of code, give them descriptive names, and move them into their own methods.
-This helps clarify intent and makes the code easier to reason about.
+Identify related blocks of code, and move them into their own methods.
+For example:

-- A block setting up a document node becomes
+- A block setting up a document node.

 Each extraction simplifies the main method, turning tangled logic into a sequence of clear steps.